STUDENT INFORMATION

 6. Students on academic probation and/or students returning from academic suspension.

 Advisors and Success Coordinators can arrange for testing to identify the student's interests, values, and personality traits.
 Information concerning employment opportunities in various fields is available.
 For the student who intends to pursue a four-year program, catalogs, from many colleges/universities, and other resources are available.
 Visit the Student Activities Calendar to determine University Transfer Recruitment dates.
-Other services available include tutoring, disability services, successworkshops, and seminars.
+Other services available include tutoring, disability services, success workshops, and seminars.
 Campus and community support service referrals are made as needed.
 All information, assistance and guidance provided by the Academic Advising and Success Center is offered free of charge to current students and alumni.

 CAMPUS SAFETY